-The Night Evelyn Came Out of the Grave is a 1971 Italian giallo horror thriller film directed by Emilio P. Miraglia (The Lady in Red Kills 7 Times) from a screenplay co-written with Massimo Felisatti (Strip Nude for Your Killer; The Maniac Responsible) and Fabio Pittorru (The Weekend Murders; Nine Guests for a Crime).
+The Night Evelyn Came Out of the Grave is a 1971 Italian giallo horror thriller film directed by Emilio P. Miraglia (The Red Queen Kills Seven Times) from a screenplay co-written with Massimo Felisatti (Strip Nude for Your Killer; The Maniac Responsible) and Fabio Pittorru (The Weekend Murders; Nine Guests for a Crime).

 England: Alan (Anthony Steffen) is a wealthy aristocrat who has just been released from a mental institution following the death of his wife, redheaded Evelyn.
 Having caught Evelyn making out with an unknown man prior to his institutionalisation, the psychotic Alan begins luring redheaded women to his home to torture and kill them, apparently as a means to deal with his grief and inability to get revenge on his deceased wife.

 Alan attends a séance in which the medium contacts Evelyn, causing Alan to faint.
 Alan’s cousin (and only living heir) Farley offers to move into the mansion to take care of him.
 Farley takes him to a strip club and Alan takes home Susan (Erika Blanc), one of the strippers at the club who disappears after barely escaping with her life.
 Afterwards, Farley believes that Alan would be cured of his instability if he replaces Evelyn with a new bride that resembles her.
 On Farley’s advice, Alan moves to London to get away from his home and marries Gladys (Marina Malfatti), another redhead.